 Simply click the support button on the dashboard and we’ll respond promptly.
 Support requests create an automatic email thread that includes your team and BigPulse project managers.
 Everyone is kept in the loop and support requests get logged.

-Smart-Managed Service (where we take care of the election setup), normally you would have a single election with multiple polls.
+Fully-Managed Service (where we take care of the election setup), normally you would have a single election with multiple ballots.
 If you require more than one election we can accommodate your needs and will provide you with a fixed price quote.

-Self-Managed Service you can have as many separate elections and polls as you want during your subscription.
+Self-Managed Service you can have as many separate elections and ballots as you want during your subscription.

 If you use the recommended high security setting a unique voting account is created for each voter which may include their email, name and other variables.
 This means the vote integrity does not depend on cookies or the IP address of the voter.
-People can vote from anywhere yet, if they attempt to vote again in the same poll, even from a different location, the repeat vote is blocked.
+People can vote from anywhere yet, if they attempt to vote again in the same ballot, even from a different location, the repeat vote is blocked.

 However you can choose to let people vote repeatedly or a set number of times and still this will not corrupt the vote.
-This is because only the last vote from each person is counted in each poll.
-It means you can run continuous polls which can be relied upon.
+This is because only the last vote from each person is counted in each ballot.
+It means you can run continuous ballots that can be relied upon.